 We are a microbiome therapeutics platform company developing a novel class of biological drugs, which are designed to treat disease by restoring the function of a dysbiotic microbiome.
 Our lead product candidate, SER-109, is designed to prevent further recurrences of Clostridium difficile infection, or CDI, a debilitating infection of the colon, by treating the dysbiosis of the colonic microbiome and, if approved by the FDA, could be a first-in-field drug.
-Using our microbiome therapeutics platform, we are developing additional product candidates, including SER-262 to prevent an initial recurrence of primary CDI and other product candidates to treat enteric pathogens such as drug-resistant bacteria and metabolic diseases, such as early-stage, non-insulin dependent diabetes and inflammatory diseases, such as Crohn's disease and infections related to antibiotic use, cancer chemotherapy and immune suppression.
+Using our microbiome therapeutics platform, we are developing additional product candidates, including SER-262 to prevent an initial recurrence of primary CDI and other product candidates to treat irritable bowel disease, or IBD, including ulcerative colitis, and enteric pathogens, such as antibiotic-resistant bacteria.
+We are also conducting research on metabolic diseases, such as early-stage, non-insulin dependent diabetes; inflammatory diseases, such as Crohn's disease; and infections related to antibiotic use, cancer chemotherapy and immune suppression.

 Since our inception in October 2010, we have devoted substantially all of our resources to developing SER-109, researching SER-262, building our intellectual property portfolio, developing our supply chain, business planning, raising capital and providing general and administrative support for these operations.
-From our inception through September 30, 2014, we have financed our operations through private placements of our redeemable convertible preferred stock, the issuance of convertible promissory notes and borrowings under a loan and security agreement, as amended, with Comerica Bank, or the loan and security agreement.
-Through September 30, 2014, we had received gross proceeds of \$24.0 million from such transactions and we had repaid \$0.1 million of the total \$3.0 million borrowed under the loan and security agreement.
-Subsequent to September 30, 2014, we received gross proceeds of \$48.0 million from the sale of 3,946,328 shares of our Series C convertible preferred stock in November 2014 and we received aggregate gross proceeds of \$65.0 million from the sale of 2,222,222 shares of our Series D convertible preferred stock in December 2014.
+From our inception through December 31, 2014, we have financed our operations through private placements of our convertible preferred stock, the issuance of convertible promissory notes and borrowings under a loan and security agreement, as amended, with Comerica Bank, or the loan and security agreement.
+Through December 31, 2014, we had received gross proceeds of \$137.0 million from such transactions and we had repaid \$0.4 million of the total \$3.0 million borrowed under the loan and security agreement.

 We are a development stage company and have not generated any revenue.
 All of our product candidates other than SER-109 are still in pre-clinical development.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 Since our inception, we have incurred significant operating losses.
-Our net loss was \$3.1 million for the year ended December 31, 2012, \$6.1 million for the year ended December 31, 2013 and \$8.5 million for the nine months ended September 30, 2014.
-As of September 30, 2014, we had an accumulated deficit of \$19.7 million.
+Our net loss was \$3.1 million for the year ended December 31, 2012, \$6.1 million for the year ended December 31, 2013 and \$16.7 million for the year ended December 31, 2014.
+As of December 31, 2014, we had an accumulated deficit of \$27.8 million.